-A carrot is something you grow in your back yard.
+A carrot is something you grow in your garden.
 The word from the middle French carotte refers to the favorite food of that old rascal ‘wabbit’.
-It has nothing to do with carat or karat, other than some geologists use the shape of a carrot to help explain what the cross-section of a diamond-bearing kimberlite pipe would look like, but this is as close to diamonds that carrot ever gets.
+It has nothing to do with carat or karat, other than some geologists use the shape of a carrot to explain what the cross-section of a diamond-bearing kimberlite pipe would look like, but this is as close to diamonds that carrot ever gets.

 Karat on the other hand, has little to do with rabbits, unless you purchase a gold pendant in the shape of a rabbit.
 Karat refers to purity of gold used in jewelry.
 If you are a gold prospector, you should know how much gold, silver and other purities are in that gold nugget you are standing on.

 When you recover gold in a pan from a stream, it may be nearly pure and yellow or it may be electrum.
 Natural electrum refers to gold that is a mixture of gold and silver with >20% silver.
 Such gold is also known as white gold.
 Electrum also will have trace amounts of other metals.
 And of course, gold can be found with <20% silver.

 Thus, natural gold forms a solid solution of gold with other metals including silver, copper and nickel.
 It is rarely pure (99.9% gold) unless purified to produce a metal devoid of alloys.
 The purer the gold, the more malleable, soft, yellow, heavy and noble (resistant to oxidation and corrosion) will be the metal.
 But most gold is alloyed (combined) with other precious metals and base metals.